 The Open Source Afro Hair Library is currently accepting applications for our 3D Artist Fellowship.
 This year's theme is Tonic Masculinity, and while we don't believe in a singular vision of what that looks like, we think of Tonic Masculinity as being open, expansive, healing, expressive, vulnerable, resilient, critical, loving, and loved.
 Most importantly, we want to hear your ideas for what masculinity can be and how we can build these visions together.

-The Open Source Afro Hair Library (OSAHL) is a feminist, anti-racist database for 3D models of Black hair textures and styles.
-We’re currently offering fellowships to 3D artists for Spring 2021.
-OSAHL Fellows receive a $1500 stipend to design their own series of Black hair models, in collaboration with OSAHL creator A.M.
+The Open Source Afro Hair Library is a queer, feminist, pro-black resource for 3D models of Black hair textures and styles.
+OSAHL Fellows receive a $2000 stipend to design their own series of Black hair models, in collaboration with OSAHL director A.M.
 Darke.
-Our Spring residency runs from March 20th to June 1st and artists are expected to complete their 3D model series within that time.
-To be considered, please submit your application by March 1st 11:59 PST.
+Our Spring residency runs from May 1st to June 20th and artists are expected to complete their 3D model series within that time.
+To be considered, please submit your application by April 18th 11:59 PT.

 Link to Portfolio*

 Please check all the skills that apply.

 Hair onlyCharacter BustFull-Body ModelRigged ModelRigged and Animated ModelGame-Ready Model3D Printable Model

 The Open Source Afro Hair Library exists for the explicit purpose of depicting Blackness in anti-racist, intersectional feminist, and anti-capitalist ways, while supporting and amplifying the work of Black creators.
 Let us know if you share these goals and why you're interested in building this community.*

 Do you have afro-textured, coily, and/or kinky hair?
 Do you possess an intimate understanding of the shape, movement, body, and unique characteristics of Black hair textures and styles?*